Wednesday, October 30, 2024

 Western Europe

-The only nations in Western Europe without marriage equality are Italy and the microstates Liechtenstein, Monaco, San Marino and Vatican City.
+The only nations in Western Europe without marriage equality are Italy and the microstates Monaco, San Marino and Vatican City.